Since 1977, Canadian acquisition of citizenship may be acquired through birth or naturalization.

 Naturalization is obtained after three (3) years of residence in Canada provided that the person has accumulated one thousand and ninety-five (1,095) days of physical presence in Canada within three (3) years within five (5) years from the date of application.

 Before obtaining residence, the days as a temporary resident or protected person, are counted at the rate of half a day per day of presence, for a maximum of three hundred and sixty-five (365) days within five (5) years from the date of your application.

-The applicant for citizenship must maintain a valid permanent resident status and have complied with its income tax obligations (tax return) for three (3) taxation years fully or partially included in the five (5) years prior to the application.
+The applicant for Canadian acquisition of citizenship must maintain a valid permanent resident status and have complied with its income tax obligations (tax return) for three (3) taxation years fully or partially included in the five (5) years prior to the application.
 For persons between the ages of eighteen (18) and fifty-four (54), it is also necessary to demonstrate sufficient knowledge of English or French and knowledge of Canada.